 BPs are similar to natural bone material and are not hormones.
 They bind to existing bone and become embedded in the skeleton to create a protective layer that slows osteoclast activity from dissolving tissue on the bone's surface.

-Five bisphosphonates are available in Canada and the U.S.:
+Bisphosphonates available in Canada and the U.S. include:

 Research conducted at Leiden University, found that bisphosphonate pamidronate can still be detected in urine eight years after treatment has stopped.
 This may explain why osteoporotic women who have taken bisphosphonates for a long time have reduced bone mineral loss after stopping treatment.